banner

 // Nothing to do if there is no pending event.

-// The event queue is empty and there is no pending event, just return
+// The event queue is empty, and there is no pending event, return directly

 if (!mPendingEvent) {